ezzobir/.dotfiles/README.md

 # Dotfiles
-This is my dotfiles for my programms that I use
+This is my dotfiles for programms that I use

 ## My OS

 I use [Arch Linux](https://archlinux.org/).

-Other Distribution I Love: [Void Linux](https://voidlinux.org/) and [Gnu Guix System](https://guix.gnu.org/).
+Other Linux Distribution I Love: [Void Linux](https://voidlinux.org/) and [Gnu Guix System](https://guix.gnu.org/).

+In BSD familly I use: [FreeBSD](https://www.freebsd.org/)

 ## Desktop Envirenment